Myrrh Essential Oil (CO2)

 About The Oil

-Essential oil of Myrrh is a pale yellow/amber oily liquid with a warm, sweet-balsamic, slightly spicy-medicinal scent.
+Myrrh essential oil is a pale yellow/amber oily liquid with a warm, sweet-balsamic, slightly spicy-medicinal scent.
 It is highly prized for both its healing and spiritual abilities primarily because it has one of the highest sesquiterpene contents of any essential oil.
 Sesquiterpenes are compounds that directly affect the hypothalamus, pituitary and amygdala.

 The supercritical CO2 distillation process is especially effective for Myrrh (and Frankincense) to extract all its important components.
 Ours is wonderfully smooth, rich and complex variety.